Data Strategy

 Developing multi-year national data strategies that sequence investments across ministries and align with national vision objectives.

-Building a 3-year digital banking roadmap that sequences data platform modernisation, AI deployment, and customer experience transformation.
+Building a 3-year digital banking roadmap that sequences data platform modernization, AI deployment, and customer experience transformation.

 Related services